Fashions fade, style is eternal.Yves Saint Laurent

 Every stylish women’s wardrobe should have a few playful dresses.
 A midi or tea dress is one of the classic fashion staples.
-You can wear them to a party, for lunch/brunch or meetings and look fashionable, stylish and feminine.
-You can buy these midi dresses from Ann Taylor, Old Navy Michael Kors, Calvin Klein, Christian Dior depending on your budget.
+You can wear them to a party, for lunch/brunch, or meetings and look fashionable, stylish, and feminine.
+You can buy these midi dresses from Ann Taylor, Old Navy Michael Kors, Calvin Klein, and Christian Dior depending on your budget.

-Mine wardrobe has a few Indian outfits, tunics and dresses that I wear on the repeat.
+My wardrobe has a few Indian outfits, tunics and dresses that I wear on repeat.
 While not exactly your traditional tea dresses, these are the traditional dresses that I believe reflect MY STYLE.
-The colors, fabrics prints and motifs remind me of places and things that I grew up with.
+The colors, fabrics prints, and motifs remind me of places and things that I grew up with.

 A few places I like to shop from are:

 The Burnt Soul – makes the best cotton dresses and kurtas at affordable prices